richard1912/PasteParty/README.md

 4. **Open your browser**
    - Navigate to http://localhost:8081
    - Paste text or images using Ctrl+V

+## Usage

+### Creating a Paste
+1. Click in the paste area or press Ctrl+V
+2. Paste your text or image
+3. Click "💾 Save to Party" button
+4. Your paste will appear in the list below

+### Viewing Pastes
+- All saved pastes are displayed on the homepage in a list
+- Each paste shows a preview with its creation date
+- Text pastes show the first 200 characters (but all content is saved)
+- Image pastes show a thumbnail preview

+### Managing Pastes
+- **Copy**: Click "📋 Copy" on any paste to copy its content to clipboard
+- **Delete**: Click "🗑️ Delete" on any paste to remove it
+- **Delete All**: Click "🗑️ Clear Party" to remove all pastes at once

+### Customizing Theme
+- **Random Theme**: Click the 🎨 button in the top right corner to generate a new random pastel gradient background
+- **Theme Persistence**: Your chosen theme is automatically saved to the server and will persist across page refreshes and different devices accessing the same server
+- **Soft Colors**: Themes use modern, soft pastel colors for a pleasant visual experience

 ## Running as Windows Service